This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Alcazaba Fortress

 Originally designed to be a military stronghold the fortress was strategically placed on a hill overlooking the city and the sea.
-Over the centuries, the fortress played an important role, serving as a key defense point during numerous conflicts and battles.
+It is a stunning example of Moorish architecture, with its intricate arches, ornate tilework, and beautiful gardens.

 Roman Theatre

 The theatre was designed to be a venue for public performances, including plays, musicals, and other cultural events and strategically placed on a hillside overlooking the sea, providing a stunning backdrop.
+It is particularly stunning at sunset.

 Over the centuries, the theatre fell into disrepair and was eventually buried under layers of earth and debris.
 It wasn’t until the 1950s that the theatre was rediscovered during a construction project in the area.
-Since then, the theatre has been excavated and restored and is now open to the public.

 Gibralfaro Castle

 Gibralfaro Castle is a historic fortress perched atop a hill to the east of the old town, offering breathtaking views of the surrounding landscape.

 The castle was built in the 14th century by the Nasrid dynasty, who ruled over the region at the time.

-The castle was originally built as a military stronghold to protect the city from invading forces.
-It was strategically placed on top of a hill to provide a clear view of the surrounding area, allowing soldiers to spot approaching enemies from a distance.
 Over the centuries, the castle played an important role in the region’s history, serving as a key defense point during numerous conflicts and battles.

-Enjoying the view from Gibralfaro Castle and Mirador de Gibralfaro is one of the best free things to do in Malaga.
+Today, the castle is open to the public.
+You can take a tour of the grounds and learn about the castle’s rich history.
+Enjoying the view from Mirador de Gibralfaro is one of my favorite and the best free things to do in Malaga.
+Entry to the castle costs €3.5.

 Get lost in the narrow streets

 Calle Larios is the main pedestrian street in Malaga’s Old Town and is known for its stunning architecture and lively atmosphere.
 The street is lined with historic buildings, elegant shops, and bustling cafes, making it a popular destination for locals and tourists alike.
-It is particularly beautiful at night when the street is lit up with twinkling lights, creating a magical and romantic atmosphere.

 Calle San Agustin is another beautiful and narrow street, lined with colorful buildings, ornate balconies, and charming cafes, giving it a distinctly Mediterranean feel.
 At the end of the street, you can see the stunning façade of the Church of San Agustin, which is a beautiful example of Baroque architecture.